 The expedition cruises are scheduled for the best seasons such as Antarctica in the Northern Hemisphere winter and the Arctic Regions in summer.

-The principal spaces are the Observation Lounge with bar and adjacent library, with 180-degree views, Explorer Lounge with bar and a dance floor for presentations and occasional musical entertainment, and Darwin Hall deep down in the hull for audio-visual showings and lectures.
+The principal spaces are the Observation Lounge with bar and adjacent library, with 180-degree views, Explorer Lounge with bar and a dance floor for presentations and occasional musical entertainment.

-The Marco Polo Restaurant is the main dining area for all meals (excellent menu selections including Continental as well as German specialties) seats everyone at one assigned sitting at dinner, with open seating for breakfast and lunch.
+The restaurant is the main dining area for all meals (excellent menu selections including Continental as well as German specialties) seats everyone at one assigned sitting at dinner, with open seating for breakfast and lunch.
 Americans like open seating and Germans like fixed, so this is the fair compromise.
-Buffets-style meals take place in the informal Bistro Lemaire and tables are available just outside in good weather.
+Buffets-style meals take place in the informal café and tables are available just outside in good weather.
 Barbeques and themed dinners here require reservations, but entail no extra charge.
 Tea time is a daily ritual.